lardemua/atom_documentation/docs/procedures.md

 roslaunch <my_robot_calibration> collect_data.launch output_folder:=$ATOM_DATASETS/<your_dataset_folder>
 ```

-The script launches an rviz window already configured.
+The script launches a fully configured rviz window.
 The user observes the data playback and **decides when a collection should be saved** by clicking a green sphere in that appears in the scene.

+The number of collections required to accurately calibrate a system vary according to the number, modality and positioning of the sensors.
+Empirically we found that a figure around 30 collections is usually sufficient for estimating an accurate calibration.
+That's about the same number of images you need when calibrating a stereo system with OpenCV.
+Of course this highly depends on your system and the amount
+of overlap there is between the sensors.

 It is also possible to add additional parameters to configure several aspects of the script.
 See below all the options.